kyrgyz-nlp/kloop-corpus/README.md

 # Notes:

 -   This is currently a work in progress (written in ~8 hours or so).
--   The spider in use doesn't know if an article has already been crawled.
-So this is a TODO.
--   There are 16 826 articles crawled from 2011 to 2020 (as of December 25, 2020).
+-   There are 30 934 articles crawled from 2011 to 2024 (as of September 8, 2024).
 Due to network failures some of the articles were not crawled.
 -   It took more than 12 hours to crawl the articles, because of the more or less gentle crawler settings (I didn't want to stress kloop's servers):

 ```